luiul/retoure/README.md

 ## 2. NPM Setup

-Run the following command to install the dependencies and get started:
+Run the following command to install the dependencies and get started.

 ```shell
 npm i express sequelize dotenv express-handlebars;